jonesd/docker-presentation/slides.md

 ---

-## Improving the definition of the rest container
+## Rest container as deployable unit

 ---

 ## Building the rest image
 + Currently the rest container is defined by:
- + node image
+ + node standard image
  + javascript and package.json from the host filesystem
  + docker run command line
++ All these parts make it difficult to deploy to another host

 + Building a new image that extends the node image with the javascript and package.json
 + This image could be run on any docker installation
-+ Content of an image is defined in the Dockerfile
- + Limited number of Dockerfile commands
- + FROM command image to extend another image, typically terminating in a linux OS, which can differ from host OS
- + RUN allows shell commands, for example OS's package manager such as (apt-get install ...)
- + CMD set the default command when container is run

 ---